 - The company’s registered email address (new requirement for the first confirmation statements filed with a statement date of 5 March 2024 or later)

-It’s quite an easy form to complete and shouldn’t take long if you have all of the necessary information on hand.
+It’s quite an easy form to complete and shouldn’t take long if you have all the necessary information on hand.
 For small companies with only one or two directors and shareholders, for example, it should only take you a few minutes to complete.

 If you need to report any changes, you can use the confirmation statement to update the following information: